zamazan4ik/awesome-pgo/article/article.md

 ### Can I use PGO without LTO?

+TODO: add info that ThinLTO is not so slow compared to FatLTO like it was proven in https://github.com/ldc-developers/ldc/issues/2168#issuecomment-313969487

 Yes!
 Link-Time Optimization (LTO) and PGO are completely independent and can be used without each other.

-However, usually LTO is enabled before PGO.
+However, usually, LTO is enabled before PGO.
 Why it happens?
-Because both LTO and PGO are optimization technique with an aim to optimize your program.
-And usually enabling LTO is much easier than PGO because enable one compiler/linker switch with LTO is an easier task than introduce 2-stages build pipelines with PGO.
+Because both LTO and PGO are optimization techniques with an aim to optimize your program.
+In most cases, enabling LTO is much easier than PGO because enabling one compiler/linker switch with LTO is an easier task than introducing 2-stage build pipelines with PGO.
 So please - before trying to add PGO to your program try to use LTO at first.

 There are some situations, when you may want to avoid using LTO with PGO:

 * Weak build machines.
 LTO (even in ThinLTO mode) consumes a large amount of RAM on your build machines.
 That means if your build environment is highly memory-constrained - you may want to use PGO without LTO since PGO usually has lighter RAM requirements for your CI.
-(TODO: add Linux distributions examples here in the build scripts)
+(TODO: add Linux distribution examples here in the build scripts)
 * Compiler bugs.
-Sometimes PGO does not work for some reason with LTO (like [this](https://github.com/rust-lang/rust/issues/115344) and [this](https://github.com/rust-lang/rust/issues/117220) bugs in the Rustc compiler).
+Sometimes PGO does not work for some reason with LTO (like [this](https://github.com/rust-lang/rust/issues/115344) and [this](https://github.com/rust-lang/rust/issues/117220) bug in the Rustc compiler).
 Even without PGO enabling LTO can bring multiple bugs - e.g. check YugabyteDB LLVM [fix](https://github.com/yugabyte/llvm-project/commit/64d871949eb23145af7b97cb13feaeeeee7ab39a).

 I have several examples of how LTO improves performance: